IBIC/seed-analysis/README.md

 specified as an argument to these flags, or left off to use all available cores.
 See section 7 for a discussion of cluster correction.
 **Important:** The leading dash must be included.
+6. `PAIRED`: By default, an unpaired t-test is executed.
+To do a paired t-test, changed the value of `Paired` to anything other than "no" (for example, "yes"). `3dttest++` will fail if your subject lists aren't properly paired.

 Makefile
 ---

-1. `Paired`: By default, an unpaired t-test is executed.
-To do a paired t-test, changed the value of `Paired` to anything other than the empty string (for example, "yes").
-`3dttest++` will fail if your subject lists aren't properly paired.
-2. `seedsdir`: This variable is read in from the first lne of `allseeds.txt` and contains all the ROIs used in later analyses.
+1. `seedsdir`: This variable is read in from the first lne of `allseeds.txt` and contains all the ROIs used in later analyses.
 3. `allseeds`: By default, all the seeds are read in from the file `allseeds` (see section 1).
 This can be overriden here if you have another method to